dgryski/go-perfbook/performance.md

     The fastest algorithm can frequently be replaced by one that is almost as fast and much easier to understand.
             Douglas W. Jones
             University of Iowa

+  Treap vs. RB/AVL trees
+  Raft was "easier" to understand Paxos
+  Fibonacci heaps are notoriously difficult to get right *and* have a huge constant factor

   The added complexity has to be enough that the payoff is actually worth it.
   Cache algorithms for example; much higher complexity for only a small